dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Never in the field of human conflict was so much owed by so many to so few.
+  We live in a Newtonian world of Einsteinian physics ruled by Frankenstein logic.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1263 days)